 #WHOCoronavirusStudyTeam; #COVID-19; #WHO'sEmergencyPreparednesProgram

-China, Feb 12 (Canadian-Media: Due to increase of the number of deaths and infections in China and elsewhere, Dr. Bruce Aylward, renowned Canadian epidemiologist, was on his way to China Feb 11 to lead a team of WHO experts to study the origin of the virus and its severity, media reports said.
+China, Feb 12 (Canadian-Media: Due to increase of the number of deaths and infections in China and elsewhere, Dr. Bruce Aylward, renowned Canadian epidemiologist, was on his way to China Feb 11 to lead a team of WHO experts to study the origin of the virus and its severity.

 It was reported by World Health Organization (WHO) Tuesday that 1,017 people had died from Coronavirus in China, and there were 42,708 infected cases.